Top 10 Places to See in Paris, France

 At the fountain, rent a beautiful sailboat to float.

-Wander through the perfectly manicured grass and trees and relax in the green metal chairs are found throughout the park.
+Wander through the perfectly manicured grass and trees and relax in the green metal chairs found throughout the park.

 Explore the many statues throughout the park.